aleshaleksey/fansys23/11-weapons-armour.md

 |Ballista (bolt)|bleeding, delicate||
 |Ballista (bullet)|bleeding, delicate||

-**Ballista**: A tension device, similar to a very large crossbow, that can be used to launch javelin-like bolts, which weight 6lb each, or stones/bullets weighting 60lb over great distances with a high measure of precision.
+**Ballista**: A tension device, similar to a very large crossbow, that can be used to launch javelin-like bolts, which weight 6lb each, or stones/bullets weighting 60lb, over great distances with a high measure of precision.
 It requires 2 full-round actions to load a ballista, an additional move action to aim, and a standard action to fire. __Aiming and firing cannot be done on the same round as loading__.

+A ballista typically weights about 400lb, and requires a space of 10ft x 10ft to operate.

 ___
 ## Armour